Common ways to use Conditional Access with Intune

 Conditional Access for PCs provides capabilities similar to those available for mobile devices.
 Let's talk about the ways you can use Conditional Access when managing PCs with Intune.

-Azure AD domain joined and Intune management: This scenario is for organizations that want to be cloud-first (that is, primarily use cloud services, with a goal to reduce use of an on-premises infrastructure) or cloud-only (no on-premises infrastructure).
-Azure AD Join works well in a hybrid environment, enabling access to both cloud and on-premises apps and resources.
-The device joins to the Azure AD and gets enrolled to Intune, which can be used as a Conditional Access criteria when accessing corporate resources.
+Microsoft Entra domain joined and Intune management: This scenario is for organizations that want to be cloud-first (that is, primarily use cloud services, with a goal to reduce use of an on-premises infrastructure) or cloud-only (no on-premises infrastructure).
+Microsoft Entra join works well in a hybrid environment, enabling access to both cloud and on-premises apps and resources.
+The device joins to the Microsoft Entra ID and gets enrolled to Intune, which can be used as a Conditional Access criteria when accessing corporate resources.

 Bring your own device (BYOD)